Elphel/meta-ezynq/README.md

 *ezynq-u-boot* creates bootable image without any extra proprietary tools required.
-It does not support secure boot functionality and loading the FPGA (PL) part with a bitstream - it is planned to do under the control of the operating system - if needed this feature can be implemented using u-boot...
+It does not support secure boot functionality and loading the FPGA (PL) part with a bitstream - it is planned to do under the control of the operating system - if needed this feature can be implemented using u-boot.

 ***
 ## Supported boards/machines
 Boards supported by this layer: